- What is inflammatory breast cancer?

 - References: inflammatory breast cancer

-Because of the way inflammatory breast cancer (IBC) grows and spreads, a distinct lump may not be noticeable during a clinical breast exam, breast self-exam, or even on a mammogram.
-However, signs of IBC can be seen on the surface of the skin, and skin thickening often shows up on a mammogram and can be seen during a clinical breast exam or breast self-exam
+Signs of inflammatory breast cancer (IBC) can be seen on the surface of the skin, and skin thickening often shows up on a mammogram.

 (For more information on the American Cancer Society guidelines, see our document called Breast Cancer: Early Detection.)